Zywek5000/Milestonelatestattempt/README.md

 #THIS README GIVES BACKGROUND INFORMATION FOR THE DEVELOPMENT OF THE NEON GREEN webpage, and contains links to stages of the development process.

+Code from other sources: The webcounter, some help (modified by the author) for the 'buy button'; navbar help from code institute tutorials and slackoverflow; Liverpool Skyline from google image search; the idea for using social media links in the footer inspired by an earlier code institute tutorial.
+The method and code for the flashing 'order now' banner was taken from an online tutorial.

+The 'Sounds' page was helped greatly by 'Soundcloud' and I would like to acknowledge the inclusion of their media player.
+The music is entirely the work of Jake Zywek, including all of the music, lyrics, and song titles.

+ALL OTHER code has been commented/referenced in the Gitpod development source.

 NEON GREEN: A webpage for a Semi-Fictional Band

 Due to my interest in music, both playing and listening to, as well as production, I decided to play it safe by creating a website for a band.
 The sound files on the page are my own work, music as well as lyrics.
 I had considered other ideas, such as a website for a bar featuring gluten free beers, but I decided because I am new to web development, choosing a topic I am familiar with, such as music, would be a wiser option.
 To make the site uniform in appearence, and to give a nod to the Band's origins, I decided to feature the Liverpool Skyline, because it is instantly recognizable.